angelsleung/fruit-and-veg-goals/README.md

 # fruit-and-veg-goals

-A dynamic HTML, CSS, and JavaScript app that tracks users' fruit and vegetable intake and assists them in reaching their daily goals.
+A dynamic HTML, CSS, and JavaScript app that promotes a healthy lifestyle by tracking users' fruit and vegetable intake and assisting users in reaching their daily consumption goals.

 [Live Demo](https://angelsleung.github.io/ajax-project/)